 Wayne Grudem has defined sanctification as, “Sanctification is a progressive work of God and man that makes us more and more free from sin and like Christ in our actual lives."
 Our small groups should be places that help us grow in our sanctification.
 Our fellowship with one another, our “knowing” of one another gives opportunity for us to speak the truths of the Word of God into one another’s lives (1 John 1:6-7).
 The Bible is clear that Christians do not live in isolation.
 In the New Testament, there is not a record of a Christian living apart from a community of faith.
 God’s Word also makes it clear that we need one another to help us see areas of sin in our own lives.
 The writer of Hebrews says, “And let us consider how to stir up one another to love and good works” (10:24).

-Our small groups meet in homes across the city, September through May.
-During the Summer months, we gather as a larger group together at the church.
+Our small groups meet in homes, as well as at the church, throughout the week.
+We encourage all those who are a part of CBC to be a part of one small group meeting, outside of the Sunday morning gatherings.
 If you are not in a small group talk to one of the pastors and they can find a group for you.